catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Create a Button component folder with an index.js file.
 - [ ] In the index.js file export by default a Button function which returns a StyledButton element.
 - [ ] Import styled from "styled-components".
-- [ ] The StyledButton styles the button using styled with color set to deepskyblue, padding set to 10px, cursor set to pointer, font-size set to 16px and font-weight set to bold.
+- [ ] The StyledButton styles the button using styled with color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color to white and font-weight set to bold.

 ### InputTypeSubmit component

 - [ ] Create a InputTypeSubmit component with an index.js file.
 - [ ] In the index.js file export by default a InputTypeSubmit function which returns a StyledInputTypeSubmit element.
 - [ ] Import styled from "styled-components".
-- [ ] The StyledInputTypeSubmit styles the input[type="submit"] using styled with color set to deepskyblue, padding set to 10px, cursor set to pointer, font-size set to 16px and font-weight set to bold.
+- [ ] The StyledInputTypeSubmit styles the input[type="submit"] using styled with color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color set to white and font-weight set to bold.

 ### Heading component